datamoc/fontsearch/I18N_GUIDE.md

 - **Cultural context** in demo text and examples
 - **Professional presentation** for global users

-FontFinder's internationalization makes it truly accessible to users worldwide! 🌍✨
+FontSearch's internationalization makes it truly accessible to users worldwide! 🌍✨